KESHORN DEVASTATED BUT DEFIANT

-In a social media post, following his withdrawal from the Championships, a defiant Walcott signaled his intentions.
+In a social media post, following his withdrawal from the Championships, a defiant Walcott signalled his intentions.

 “By the grace of God, I will return stronger than ever and show the world that I am a champion.”